d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 ## Bernoulli

 This is the simplest random variable usually encountered.
-This is the random variable that encodes a coin flip which comes up $1$ with probability $p$ and $0$ with probability $1-p$.
-If we have a random variable with this distribution, we will write
+This random variable encodes a coin flip which comes up $1$ with probability $p$ and $0$ with probability $1-p$.
+If we have a random variable $X$ with this distribution, we will write

 $$
 X \sim \mathrm{Bernoulli}(p).